GabrielBhain/GabrielBhain/README.md

 👨🏻‍🎓 I am a Computer Engineering student at UPE and I'm also studying Analysis and Systems Development at UNINASSAU/Embarque Digital.
 <br/>
-🌐 I graduated from CCAA, and I am fluent in English.
+🌐 I have graduated from CCAA, and I'm fluent in English.
 <br/>
 🤝🏻 I am available for contact if you are interested; here is my LinkedIn profile: